coldmine/ic/README.md

 # IC
-- IC is image converter.
+- IC is Image Converter.
 - It has Command and Package.

 #### Install